LiuYuancheng/Py_Web_Screenshot_Capture_Tool/README.md

 # Python Web Screenshot Tool

-**Program Design Purpose**: Our objective is to develop a Python library for capturing webpage screenshots in batches, based on a list of URLs, to support various programmatic use cases.
+**Program Design Purpose**: Our objective is to develop a Python library for bigdata project's data collection purpose which can capture webpage screenshots in batches, based on a list of URLs, to support various programmatic use cases.
 The program workflow is depicted below:

 ![](doc/img/screenshoter.png)

 ` Figure-00: Python_web_screenshot_tool_program_workflow_diagram, version v0.1.2 (2024)`

 The library utilizes two different web drivers, Selenium Google Chrome Driver and QT5 Web Engine, to capture webpage screenshots.
-It provides a flexible API that allows integration with other programs seamlessly.
+It provide a flexible API that allows integration with other programs seamlessly.

 ```
 # version:     v0.1.2